 Finger millet has the distinction of having the highest productivity among millets, accounting for nearly 85 per cent of the production in India (Sakamma et al., 2018).
 In India, the area, production, and productivity are 10.37 lakh ha, 13.86 lakh tonnes and 1336 kg ha-1, respectively (Anonymous, 2023).

-The application of higher level of chemical fertilizers causes health hazards and reduce microbial population in soil.
+The application of higher levels of chemical fertilizers causes health hazards and reduces microbial population in soil.
 Also, the because of higher application could lead to residues in grains, fruits and vegetables.
-There is also problem of loss of applied fertilizer through leaching, volatization and denitrification of nitrogen.
-To overcome this, use of organic sources is the solution which aims at cooperating rather than confronting with the sustain productivity.
+There is also a problem of loss of applied fertilizer through leaching, volatization and denitrification of nitrogen.
+To overcome this, the use of organic sources is the solution, which aims at cooperating rather than confronting sustainable productivity.

-Among organic sources of nutrients nitrogen plays important role it can be applied through organic sources viz.
-FYM, vermicompost and poultry manure are the major sources which plays vital role in organic nutrient management, and it is form of nutrient recycling.
-FYM increase the adsorptive power of soil for cations and anions particularly phosphates and nitrates.
-These adsorbed ions are released slowly for the benefit not only to the current crop but also to succeeding crops (Singh et al., 2013).
-FYM supplies all major nutrients i.e. (N, P, K, Ca, Mg, S) necessary for plant growth as well as micronutrients (Fe, Mn, Zn and Cu).
+Among organic sources of nutrients, nitrogen plays an important role.
+It can be applied through organic sources, viz.
+FYM, vermicompost and poultry manure are the major sources which play a vital role in organic nutrient management, and it is a form of nutrient recycling.
+FYM increase the adsorptive power of soil for cations and anions, particularly phosphates and nitrates.
+These adsorbed ions are released slowly for the benefit not only of the current crop but also to succeeding crops (Singh et al., 2013).
+FYM supplies all major nutrients, i.e. (N, P, K, Ca, Mg, S) necessary for plant growth as well as micronutrients (Fe, Mn, Zn and Cu).
 FYM also improves soil water holding capacity.

-Vermicompost technology for composting of organic wastes is remarkably effective for reduction in the processing time of decomposition and produce good quality compost in term of nutrients.
-It serves as an important component of integrated plant nutrient supply system for balanced fertilization along with maintaining health to sustain the productivity of soils.
+Vermicompost technology for composting of organic wastes is remarkably effective for reducing the processing time of decomposition and producing good quality compost in terms of nutrients.
+It serves as an important component of an integrated plant nutrient supply system for balanced fertilization, along with maintaining health to sustain the productivity of soils.
 (Chaudhary et al. 2004). by providing nutrients such as N, K, Ca, Mg, P and micro elements such as Fe, Mo, Zn and Cu, which can easily be taken up by plants.

 Poultry manure is an excellent bulky organic manure, as it contains high nitrogen, phosphorus, potassium and other essential nutrients.
-In contrast to chemical fertilizer, it adds organic matter to soil which improves soil structure, nutrient retention, aeration, soil moisture holding capacity and water infiltration.
+In contrast to chemical fertilizer, it adds organic matter to soil, which improves soil structure, nutrient retention, aeration, soil moisture holding capacity and water infiltration.
 It is a good source of nutrients for crops.
-The judicious use of organic and inorganic combination of fertilizers will maintain long-term soil fertility and sustained higher levels of productivity.
-In this context, this study was aimed to find out the best combination of organic and inorganic fertilizers for maximum production of transplanted finger millet.
+The judicious use of an organic and inorganic combination of fertilizers will maintain long-term soil fertility and sustained higher levels of productivity.
+In this context, this study aimed to find out the best combination of organic and inorganic fertilizers for maximum production of transplanted finger millet.

 MATERIALS AND METHODS